anniebyte/extens.io/README.md

 ### Basics

-You can install the whole ecosystem simply by running (do not run the installation with `sudo`):
+You can install the whole ecosystem simply by running:

 ```bash
 $ npm install extens.io -g